dev3000028/assignment8/README.md

-#strealit app to find the largest number
+streamlit  web app to find the largest number